zio/caliban-deriving/docs/overview/index.md

 It is important that it is possible to use a _mix_ of Caliban's built-in schemas, auto-derived schemas and the ones provided by `deriveSchemaInstance`.
 Both derive methods are looking for implicit instances of `Schema`.

-**NOTE: The Scala 3 derive macro is work in progress and not usable yet**

 ## Features

 Caliban Deriving's `deriveSchemaInstance` function can be applied on the following Scala data types: